Dr. Thomas A Swift Nature Program

 Check out our Nature K Info Video Here!

-As in previous years, parents must FIRST register their child at their catchment school before January 19, 2024 in order to be considered.
+Nature Kindergarten placements will be awarded via random draw, using the priority order outlined in Policy 18.
+As in previous years, parents must FIRST register their child at their catchment school before entering the District Lottery in order to be considered.
 Regular Kindergarten registration will take place starting on January 15, 2024

 Nature Kindergarten